ietf-wg-cellar/ebml-specification/specification.markdown

-than permitted according to the maxOccurs and recurring attributes of the definition of that Element then the occurrences in addition to maxOccurs MAY be ignored.
+than permitted according to the maxOccurs and recurring attributes of the definition of that Element then the occurrences in addition to maxOccurs **MAY** be ignored.

-If a Master Element contains more occurrences of a Child Element than permitted according to the maxOccurs attribute of the definition of that Element then all instances of that Element after the first maxOccur occurrences from the beginning of its Parent Element SHOULD be ignored.
+If a Master Element contains more occurrences of a Child Element than permitted according to the maxOccurs attribute of the definition of that Element then all instances of that Element after the first maxOccur occurrences from the beginning of its Parent Element **SHOULD** be ignored.

 # Terminating Elements

-Null Octets, which are octets with all bits set to zero, MAY follow the value of a String Element or UTF-8 Element to serve as a terminator.
+Null Octets, which are octets with all bits set to zero, **MAY** follow the value of a String Element or UTF-8 Element to serve as a terminator.
-An EBML Writer MAY terminate a String Element or UTF-8 Element with Null Octets in order to overwrite a stored value with a new value of lesser length while maintaining the same Element Data Size (this can prevent the need to rewrite large portions of an EBML Document); otherwise the use of Null Octets within a String Element or UTF-8 Element is NOT RECOMMENDED.
+An EBML Writer **MAY** terminate a String Element or UTF-8 Element with Null Octets in order to overwrite a stored value with a new value of lesser length while maintaining the same Element Data Size (this can prevent the need to rewrite large portions of an EBML Document); otherwise the use of Null Octets within a String Element or UTF-8 Element is **NOT RECOMMENDED**.
-The Element Data of a UTF-8 Element MUST be a valid UTF-8 string up to whichever comes first: the end of the Element or the first occurring Null octet.
-Within the Element Data of a String or UTF-8 Element, any Null octet itself and any following data within that Element SHOULD be ignored.
+The Element Data of a UTF-8 Element **MUST** be a valid UTF-8 string up to whichever comes first: the end of the Element or the first occurring Null octet.
+Within the Element Data of a String or UTF-8 Element, any Null octet itself and any following data within that Element **SHOULD** be ignored.
 A string value and a copy of that string value terminated by one or more Null Octets are semantically equal.

 [@tableNullOctetSemantics] shows examples of semantics